sfwa/ukf/README.md

 ## Testing

 The `googletest` library is used for unit testing.

-After creating the build directory, `make check` will automatically download and build googletest, build the unit tests and then run them.

-To build the unit tests without running them, use `make unittest`.
-The unit tests can then manually be run (with more detailed reporting) by running `test/unittest` in the build directory.
+To build the unit tests, use `make unittest`.
+The unit tests can then be executed by running `test/unittest` in the build directory.